getsentry/sentry-java/docs/modules/log4j2.rst

         MDC.put("User", "test user");
         MDC.put("OS", "Linux");

-        // This adds a message with extras and MDC keys declared in mappedTags as tags to Sentry logger.info("This is a test");
+        // This adds a message with extras and MDC keys declared in extraTags as tags to Sentry logger.info("This is a test");
     }